WHSL Game Rules

 - In a week in which three games are scheduled, two are rained out

 5. Ground rules for each field are available on the league website.
 A written scorebook and lineup must be made available to the umpire and the opposing team's captain for review at all times.
 Any question of an umpire's call or interpretation of the rules is to be conducted by the team manager or his designee.

 6. A regulation game shall be nine innings long unless mutually agreed upon prior to the game.

-8. A forfeit will be called if a team has less than eight players at any time during the game.
+8. A team must have eight players at the field to start a game.
+The minimum number of players allowed in a lineup is eight.
+A forfeit will be called if a team has less than eight players at any time during a game.

 9. For scoring purposes, a forfeit will be scored 9-0.

 11. A.S.A.
 "10-Man Modified Pitch" rules apply in the WHSL.

 The WHSL highlights the following pitching rules from the A.S.A. rulebook:

 - The pitcher must not use a windmill or slingshot-type pitch or make a complete revolution in the delivery.